nfour/serverless-build-plugin/README.md

         - [x] Webpack
         - [x] Babel
         - [x] Uglify
-    - [ ] Make ServerlessBuildPlugin work on a per-function workflow
     - [ ] Change transforms to write to file instead of memory
         - This could bloat memory quite a bit as it stands
     - [ ] Make `webpack` and `babel-core` peer dependencies